Netherlands national cricket team: 19th century

 Cricket was introduced to the Netherlands by British soldiers during the Napoleonic Wars in the 19th century.
 Further clubs came into existence in the 1870s.
 The Netherlands national team played their first game in 1881.
 They fielded 22 players against an Uxbridge Cricket Club XI, but still lost by an innings.
 The Dutch Cricket Union was formed in 1890, with 18 member clubs, four of which are still in existence today.

 The first national tournament was held the following year, and was won by Haagsche CC.
 English touring teams then began visiting in 1890 including one in 1891 that featured the author of Sherlock Holmes, Sir Arthur Conan Doyle.

 In 1894, the Gentlemen of Holland were the first Dutch team to visit England.
 The tour included a game against the MCC at Lord's, which the MCC won by an innings and 169 runs.
-Tours by English sides continued for the rest of the 1890s, which also saw the emergence of Carst Posthuma, who was later the first Dutch player to play first class cricket.
+Tours by English teams continued for the rest of the 1890s, which also saw the emergence of Carst Posthuma, who was later the first Dutch player to play first class cricket.
 He took 2339 wickets at an average of 8.66 in his career in the Netherlands.